Alcohol And Breastfeeding- Is It Safe For Baby?

 How Can Alcohol Impact Breastfeeding?

-Consuming higher quantities of alcohol can impact your body’s ability to release milk, potentially leading to clogged ducts and supply reduction over time.
-Also, keep in mind that alcohol is a diuretic which can cause dehydration, which is one of the biggest causes of decreased milk supply.
+Consuming higher quantities of alcohol can impact your body’s ability to release milk, potentially leading to clogged ducts and decreased milk supply over time.
+Also, keep in mind that alcohol is a diuretic and can cause dehydration, which is one of the biggest causes of decreased milk supply.